IcyCC/asy-redis/readme.md

-# A async redis driver .just for play
+# A async redis driver just for playing

 ## current only suport key-value operation